 3. Optimize your code

-If possible, you should stick to languages like Node.js and Python since they have significantly lower cold start time than their C# or Java counter-parts.
+If possible, you should stick to languages like Node.js and Python since they have significantly lower cold start times than their C# or Java counterparts.

-To make any of the above inferences plausible you need to know the specific pathology of your misbehaving and cost-inefficient function.
-This is then followed by asking the right questions and then making an educated guess about the solution.
+To make any of the above inferences plausible, you need to know the specific pathology of your misbehaving and cost-inefficient function.
+This is then followed by asking the right questions, making an educated guess about the solution, then optimizing AWS Lambdas.